Intelligent-CAT-Lab/CES/readme.md

 We provided a demo video to walk through CES.👇 [![watch the video](demo-cover.png)](https://youtu.be/6tyOwASc_vw)
 ### RQ1.
 Performance in CES
-To reprodeuce LLMs' performance on CES, please run the folliwing command:
+To evaluate LLMs on CES, please run the folliwing command:
 ```
 bash scripts/run_ces.sh $MODEL_ID $DATASET $CACHE_DIR
 ```